-By Max Morris.
-Last Updated 17th May 2022.
+By Lewis Houston.
+Last Updated 24th August 2023.
 Have you had an accident that wasn’t your fault and now looking to make a personal injury claim?
 Then you might already be aware that as part of a claim, you will need to visit a doctor so a medical report can be produced.

 Suppose you are wondering what to expect at a personal injury medical appointment or what to expect from a personal injury medical report.
 In that case, this guide should answer all your questions and give you some insight into the process of gathering medical evidence for your claim.